Harcourt Street railway line: History

+A halt opened past the junction at Woodbrook (1910), which served the cricket ground on Sir Stanley Cochrane's Woodbrook estate.
+The Woodbrook Golf Club and Cricket Grounds later used this halt between 1920 and 1960.

 Drumm battery powered 2-car sets were in service between 1932 and 1949.
 In the 1950s, diesel railcars gradually replaced steam in an effort to improve journey times as many passengers had by then forsaken the line due to a significant increase in private car ownership.
-CIE were also rapidly expanding their then new bus services in and around the railway.
+CIÉ were also rapidly expanding their then new bus services in and around the railway.

+Another serious accident occurred on 23 December 1957 when two trains collided in thick fog just south of Dundrum station.
+The first train had slowed to a walking pace because of a cow on the line.
+The second train was allowed into the same section of track due to an error by the signalman.
+Its driving cab was completely destroyed in the collision and the driver, Andrew Larkin, was killed instantly.

+The line was closed by CIÉ at the end of 1958 despite opposition from the community.

 Route

 The 12.5 mi route, which was double tracked by 1862, ran south, initially from a temporary terminus on Harcourt Road.
-It served the intermediate stations of Dundrum, Stillorgan, Carrickmines and Shankill.
-The new Harcourt Street station opened on 7 February 1859, along with a temporary platform at Foxrock.
+It served the intermediate stations of Dundrum, Stillorgan, Carrickmines and Shankill, before being extended to Harcourt Street and the addition of further stations on the line.

-Further new stations followed; Milltown (1860), Foxrock (1861) and Rathmines & Ranelagh (1896, renamed Ranelagh in 1921).
-In 1915, due to coastal erosion, the Westland Row line was moved inland south of Killiney, joining the Harcourt St. Line at the new relocated Shanganagh Junct.
+The line initially met with the coastal line to Westland Row at a junction near the coast of Shanganagh until 1877 when the junction was reworked into a triple track section down to Bray.
+In 1915, due to coastal erosion, the Westland Row line was moved inland south of Killiney, joining the Harcourt St. Line at the new relocated Shanganagh Junction.

-The line continued to Woodbrook Halt (1910), which served the cricket ground on Sir Stanley Cochrane's Woodbrook estate.
-The Woodbrook Golf Club and Cricket Grounds later used this halt between 1920 and 1960.
+The line continued to Woodbrook Halt as it reached Bray.

 The summit of the line was at Lakelands between Dundrum and Stillorgan.

 One of the major engineering feats on the line was the Milltown Viaduct, or Nine Arches, which still stands today over the River Dodder.
 The 5-arched Bride's Glen Viaduct spans the Loughlinstown River valley and Bride's Glen Rd.